osgi/osgi.enroute.site/_tutorial_iot/120-exploring.md

 ![LED Example](/img/tutorial_iot/exploring-led-schema-1.png){:height="300px"}.

 A bit about pin numbering ... that is a bit of a mess.
 Pi4j uses another numbering than the Raspberry connector/chip uses.
 This is highly confusing.
 In the schema we connected the LED to the Raspberry GPIO17 on in the connector pin 11, in Pi4J this called the GPIO00 pin.
 Confused?
 You will be.
 We will keep the Pi4J numbering as much as possible.
-This the connector:
+This the connector for Pi4j numbering:

 ![Model 2B pins](http://pi4j.com/images/j8header-2b.png){:height="600px"}.

 We connect the positive side of the LED to the GPIO 4 of the Raspberry and then connect it to ground via a 220Ω resistor.
 An LED is a _light emitting diode_, quite popular nowadays because they are very power efficient.
 The resistor is there to limit the current, otherwise we could destroy the Raspberry GPIO port or the LED.
 (Murphy says the Raspberry is the more likely candidate since it is more expensive).
-Remember that electronic class?
-We limit the current to less than (2.7V)/120Ω ~ 20 mA.
+Remember that Electronics 101 class?
+We limit the current to less than (2.7V)/220Ω ~ 20 mA.
 This is within the  [Raspberry Pi][gpiospec] limits.

 We implement this schema on a _breadboard_.
 A [breadboard][breadboard] is a little board that makes it easy to prototype with the Raspberry Pi.
 It provides power lines above and below the board and a prototyping area where the vertical lines are connected.
 The distance between the holes is standard 0.1 inch, most ICs can be delivered with pins that use this spacing.
 Connections are made using small wires.
 Our breadboard is shown in the following picture: